 Below is a list of commonly asked questions about getting involved.
 The answers are a bit further down.

-Please note that although this FAQ is designed to be helpful it is not a complete discussion nor a substitute for legal advice.
+Note that although this FAQ is designed to be helpful it is not a complete discussion nor a substitute for legal advice.
 It may not cover important issues that affect you and, depending on your situation, you may wish to contact us for further information or advice.

-You may also be interested in reading our FAQ about jobs at DOC.
+Also see our FAQ about jobs at DOC.

 Students and teachers